cloud-ark/kubeplus/platform-operator/details.md

 In creating Kubernetes Workflows involving Custom Resources there is often a need to create relationships between a Custom Resource and sub-resources of other Custom Resources.
 The relationships are based on annotation, label or spec property.

-PlatformWorkflow CRD is designed to define such workflows.
+ResourceComposition CRD is designed to define such workflows.

 It should be applied after creating the resources involved in a workflow.
 It provides mechanism to apply policies (e.g.: addlabel, addannotation) across all the